-IEP research shows a strong link between the existence of armed conflicts in countries and terrorism.
+IEP research shows a strong link between the existence of armed conflict in countries and terrorism.

-Existing conflict is a primary driver of terrorist activity, according to the Global Terrorism Index.
+Existing armed conflict is a primary driver of terrorist activity, according to the Global Terrorism Index.

 Insurgent groups use terrorism as a tactic of war and are more likely to target infrastructure, the police and state military, according to research from the Institute for Economics and Peace (IEP).